Databases, Streaming Architecture, Data Integration

 CAP Theorem Considerations

 The CAP theorem states that distributed systems can provide at most two of three guarantees: Consistency, Availability, and Partition tolerance.
-NewSQL databases choose consistency and partition tolerance (CP), but use advanced techniques to maximize availability:
+NewSQL databases choose consistency and partition tolerance (CP), prioritizing correctness over availability during network splits.
+However, they use advanced techniques to maximize availability:

 Multi-region replication for geographic redundancy

-While they may have slightly lower availability during network partitions compared to AP systems like Cassandra, modern NewSQL databases achieve availability levels that meet most production requirements.
+While they may have slightly lower availability during network partitions compared to AP systems like Cassandra, modern NewSQL databases achieve 99.95%+ availability, sufficient for most production requirements.
+For comparison with NoSQL trade-offs, see NoSQL Databases for Real-Time Streaming.

 When to Choose NewSQL